gaehlerm/SoftwareEngineering/README.md

 Robert C. Martin compared programming with tests to double entry bookkeeping [Clean Craftsman].
 I really like this comparison.
 In both cases, you have two independent truths (creditor and debtor, or code and tests, respectively) that must produce the same result.
 Once both propositions yield equal results, it is highly likely that this outcome is correct.
 Especially if one of them is as simple as the test code.
 It is unlikely that the same mistake was made in both the code and tests when implementing them independently.

-Having two absolute truths allows you to manipulate one of them.
-You still have something to check to ensure that the final result is correct.
+Having two absolute truths allows you to refactor one of them.
+You still have the other truth to ensure that the final result is correct.
 This allows you to refactor the code while leaving the tests unchanged.
 Or you may change the tests while leaving the code as is.
 The other, untouched component always serves as a ground truth against which you can compare your changes.
 This allows you to refactor your code without the fear of breaking it.
 If your tests fail for an unknown reason, you can simply revert your changes.

 Here is a very small example of a function with a test.